 - 1.9% of nursing home residents (or their guardians/loved ones) reported sexual abuse

-- Sexual abuse was the least reported type of abuse out of all the other types
+- Sexual abuse was the least reported type of nursing home abuse

-Sexual abuse in nursing homes is often underreported.
-This can be due to the social stigma around sexual assault, or fear of retribution by the perpetrator.
-Also, residents with mental or physical disabilities may not be able to recount their experience and tell the authorities.
+This underreporting can be due to the social stigma around sexual assault or fear of retaliation by the perpetrator.
+Also, residents with mental or physical disabilities may not be able to recount their experiences and tell the authorities.

-According to the Administration for Community Living (ACL), there were over 20,000 complaints of sexual abuse in nursing homes over the past 20 years.
-This means that every day, about three people in nursing homes are sexually abused.
+There were over 16,000 complaints of sexual abuse in nursing homes between 2000 and 2017, according to the Administration for Community Living (ACL).
+This means that every day, more than two people in nursing homes are sexually abused.

 3. Female Residents and Dementia Patients Run a Higher Risk of Sexual Abuse

-According to the National Consumer Voice for Quality Long-Term Care, female nursing home residents and those with Alzheimer’s or dementia are more likely to be sexually abused.
+Female nursing home residents and those with Alzheimer’s or dementia are more likely to be sexually abused, according to the National Consumer Voice for Quality Long-Term Care.

-Although many nursing homes that take sexual abuse cases seriously, there are far too many that try to sweep cases under the rug.
+And although many nursing homes take sexual abuse cases seriously, there are far too many that try to sweep issues under the rug.

 Protecting Loved Ones Against Sexual Abuse in Nursing Homes

 If you notice any possible signs of sexual abuse of a loved one at a nursing facility, make sure that you take action.